taylortom/adapt-authoring-core/docs/writing-a-module.md

-# Module Definition
+# Writing a module
-**Modules** are the building blocks of the Adapt authoring tool, with each module adding new functionality, or augmenting the existing feature set.
+**Modules** are the building blocks of the Adapt authoring tool; each adding new functionality, or augmenting the existing feature-set.

-This page gives a brief outline of what any Adapt authoring module must include to be included in the system.
+This page gives a brief outline of what Adapt authoring modules must include to be included in the system.

 ## Minimum folder structure
 ```